-In general, we tend to advise using URN-like identifiers, e.g. urn:order:<uuid> (or just order:<uuid>).
+In general, we tend to advise using urn-like identifiers, e.g. urn:order:<uuid> (or just order:<uuid>).
 That helps a lot in dealing with legacy systems with different identifiers attached to the same entity.
-Namespaces in URNs help to quickly understand which identifier is used and if there is a usage mistake.
+Namespaces in urns help to understand quickly which identifier is used and if there is a usage mistake.

 One important implication: never use increasing numbers as external identifiers.
 Apart from the abovementioned reasons, it allows counting how many entities of each type there are in the system.
-Your competitors will be able to calculate the precise number of orders you have each day, for example.
+Your competitors will be able to calculate a precise number of orders you have each day, for example.